albatrossflavour/puppet_os_patching/README.md

 PARAMETERS:
 - dpkg_params : Optional[String]
     Any additional parameters to include in the dpkg command
-- reboot : Optional[Variant[Boolean, Enum['Always', 'Never', 'Patched', 'Smart']]]
+- reboot : Optional[Variant[Boolean, Enum['always', 'never', 'patched', 'smart']]]
     Should the server reboot after patching has been applied?
-(Defaults to "Never")
+(Defaults to "never")
 - security_only : Optional[Boolean]
     Limit patches to those tagged as security related?
 (Defaults to false)
 - timeout : Optional[Integer]